Data Lake Architecture¶

 session = livef1.get_session(2024, "Spa", "Race")

-raw_data = session.get_data("TimingData") # Loads to Bronze lake
+raw_data = session.get_data("TimingData") # Loads data and puts to Bronza Lake

 print(raw_data.head())